The Milne Innovation Awards

 • The final decision of the Advisory Panel is binding and non-negotiable.

-• The Awards will be in the form of a certificate with a citation describing the specific contribution made by the awardee.
+• The Awards will be in the form of a trophy with a citation describing the specific contribution made by the awardee.
 There will be no monetary award.
 The Awards will be publicised on the ERF website and at professional international conferences.

 Please Note